 During our first decade, GFCA has organized and hosted several groundbreaking conferences in China.
 Our comprehensive workshop series, Age of Globalization: Communication, Media, & Governance, provides international spaces to unpack civil society's challenges, address capacity building, outcome scaling, and consider global citizen resiliency needs.

-Communication, Media, and Governance in the Age of Globalization, our hosted international conferences in China has brought together more than 1,000 thought-leaders, academics, researchers, practitioners of new media, and civic leaders from China (including Hong Kong, Macau, and Tibet), Israel, Russia, South Korea, Pakistan, Nepal, India, Belgium, France, Canada, Taiwan, New Zealand, Singapore, Nigeria, Turkey, the Netherlands, Brazil, Austria, Spain, the United Kingdom, Malaysia, and the United States.
+Understood as collaboration workshops, our events have convened 1,000+ thought-leaders, academics, researchers, practitioners of new media, civic leaders, private sector contributors, and students from China (including Hong Kong, Macau, and Tibet), Israel, Russia, South Korea, Pakistan, Nepal, India, Belgium, France, Canada, Taiwan, New Zealand, Singapore, Nigeria, Turkey, the Netherlands, Brazil, Austria, Spain, the United Kingdom, Malaysia, and the United States.